oasci/handbook/handbook/projects/readmes/templates/software-template.md

 Consider including visual representations, such as diagrams or charts, to illustrate the scope of your project.
 Visual aids can help stakeholders quickly grasp the various components and boundaries of the project, enhancing overall comprehension.

-## Milestones

-Break down your project into manageable milestones, each representing a distinct phase of your project's development.
-Ensure that these milestones are logically structured and build upon one another to facilitate a phased and systematic approach.
-Clearly define the start and end points of each milestone, establishing a roadmap that guides the project's progression.

-For each milestone, provide a specific set of tasks and activities that need to be completed.
-Offer a detailed breakdown of the work involved, outlining the individual steps necessary to achieve the goals of each milestone.
-This level of granularity not only helps in project planning but also allows stakeholders to understand the intricacies of the project's development.

-Provide links to corresponding epics or issues in your project management system for each milestone.
-This ensures a seamless integration of your project plan with your project management tools.
-Stakeholders can easily access detailed information about each milestone, view task dependencies, and track progress within the project management system, enhancing transparency and accountability.

-Emphasize the importance of creating a clear roadmap for the project through the milestone structure.
-This roadmap should provide stakeholders with a visual representation of the project's progression, showcasing key milestones, their interdependencies, and the overall timeline.
-A well-defined roadmap enhances communication and understanding of the project's trajectory.

-Offer stakeholders insights into the phased approach of your project.
-Explain how each milestone represents a critical phase of development and how the completion of these milestones contributes to the overall success of the project.
-This understanding helps stakeholders appreciate the strategic planning behind the project and builds confidence in its execution.

 ## Approach

 Initiate this section by offering a brief yet insightful overview of the methodology you plan to employ in your project.